CAN Protocol in STM32

 CAN (Controlled Area Network) Protocol is a way of communication between different devices, but under certain rules.
 These rules must be followed when a message is transmitted over the CAN bus.
 Here we are going to see these rules.

-• Here, Identifier is the ID of the transmitting Device
+• Here, Identifier is the ID of the transmitting Device.
+It can be either 11 bits (Standard ID) or 29 bits (Extended ID).

-• Data Field is where we can send the data, which should be upto 8 bytes
+• Data Field is where we send the actual data bytes.
+It can be upto 8 bytes in size.

 In this Tutorial, we will see upto the Data Field only.
 The CRC and ACK will be handled by the HAL Library.